 The fries are similar to those at the old Idora Park, though perhaps a bit thicker, and very good.
 Those who don't want fries may substitute onion rings for an extra $1.19; cole slaw can be added for 99 cents.

-ingly, Mojo's is a great place for seafood, even crab legs on occasion, and barbecue.
+Interestingly, Mojo's is a great place for seafood, even crab legs on occasion, and barbecue.
 The menu is loaded with fish entrees as well as barbecue ribs, chicken and the aforementioned pulled pork.
 Several varieties of wings are available as well.
-Largely because of the seafood choices, I'm particularly fond of eating here, and we've come here several times for dinner.
-The first time, I tried the haddock (broiled, not lightly breaded and fried) for $11.49; it comes with cole slaw and one side, and I chose a baked potato with butter and sour cream.
-Meanwhile, Jack ordered the Mojo Melt ($12.99), a charbroiled chicken breast topped with barbecue sauce, bacon and American and provolone cheese.
-For sides, he picked fries and slaw.
+Largely because of the seafood choices, I'm particularly fond of eating here, and we

 A bit of a surprise came in the form of a basket of "Mama" Marino's homemade bread (her huge fresh-baked dinner rolls at Marino's restaurant are known far and wide), and the bread was fabulous as well.
 As for the fish, it was perhaps boiled a bit longer than necessary, but it wasn't overdone and was nicely flavored.
 Jack loved his chicken, too, and the slaw, with two kinds of cabbage and carrots in a mayonnaise-based dressing, is exceptional.